Commercial Landlord & Tenant Law

 A rent review is a mechanism (usually every 3-5 years) that allows the rent to be adjusted during the lease term.
 Most commercial leases use the Open Market Rental Value method, meaning the rent is adjusted to reflect what the property would achieve on the open market at the review date.
 Other methods include index-linked or fixed-increase reviews.

-- all disputes have to go to Court/Litigation?
+- Do all Commercial Landlord and Tenant disputes have to go to Court/Litigation?

 No. We always prioritise Alternative Dispute Resolution (ADR) methods, such as mediation or expert determination, as they are often faster, less costly, and preserve commercial relationships.
 Litigation is pursued only when ADR fails or when the complexity of the matter requires a definitive legal ruling.